 Bentham Science Publishers (Curr.
 Nutr.
 Food Sci.), and

-Reviewer for project proposals of the Argentine Ministry of Science “Ministerio de Ciencia, Tecnología e Innovación Productiva (MinCyT)” within the Fondo para la Investigación Científica y Tecnológica (FONCyT) program.
+Reviewer for project proposals of the Argentine Ministry of Science “Ministerio de Ciencia, Tecnología e Innovación Productiva (MinCyT)” within the Fondo para la Investigación Científica y Tecnológica (FONCyT) program between 2020 and 2022.
 “ACS Reviewer Lab” graduate of ACS Institute, a workshop on the principles of high quality peer review, including reviewer ethics, instructions for reviewers, and tools and components for writing a constructive review.

 Member of the editorial board of Nanomaterials as topic editor (8/2021 – 12/2021) for sections Environmental Nanoscience and Nanotechnology , Nanophotonics Materials and Devices, and Theory and Simulations of Nanostructures.